mflerackers/mflerackers.github.io/_math/1-points-and-vectors.md

 Combined, the dot and cross products can be used to rotate points.
 As these two products have many applications.
 I would suggest that if you want to memorize anything, memorize these two products, as they can be used in many ways.

+** Note that unlike for the dot product, the order of the vectors in the cross product matters.
+If the order of the vectors is switched, the sign is flipped.
+This is because the order determines which angle between the vectors is chosen, the smaller or the greater angle. **

 ### The length of a vector

 If we take the dot product of a vector with itself, we obtain its length squared.